 Skip to main content

 OTP (one-time passwords) are short, time-limited numeric codes sent to a user’s phone to confirm identity for sign-in, registration, or sensitive actions.
-Briq’s OTP API generates the code, delivers it via SMS, voice call, or WhatsApp, and then verifies what the user submits — all scoped to a Developer App you own.
+Briq’s OTP API generates the code, delivers it via SMS, voice call, or WhatsApp, and then verifies what the user submits — all scoped to a Developer App resolved from your bound API key.
 This page is the integrator’s overview: what to set up, the rules the API enforces, and how the pieces fit together.
 For payload-level detail, see the Karibu OTP API reference.

 Prerequisites